fpgaprince/rtd/docs/source/advance.rst

 Net Delay
 -------------------------------------
-Net Delay is routing delay, the propagation delay from through the routing network from one logic block to another.
+Net Delay is routing delay, the propagation delay from through the routing network from one logic block to another logic block.

-Net Delay is something to look at POST ROUTE. you can look at it's estimate after synthesis before routing.. but net delay and congestions is something that kinda happens afte routing.
+Net Delay is something to look at POST ROUTE. you can look at it's estimate after synthesis before routing, but net delay and congestions are issues after logic has been routed..

-net delay is wire delay and is the RC models you learn in digital classes the difference ish with FPGA and ASIC is that the fabric/IC is components are already placed. you are merely selecting this component and that component to implement. and so the route is in a sense predefined, the tool knows what the wire RC is.. or delay is.
+Net delay is wire delay and is the RC models you learn in digital classes the difference ish with FPGA and ASIC is that the fabric/IC is components are already placed. you are merely selecting this component and that component to implement. and so the route is in a sense predefined, the tool knows what the wire RC is.. or delay is.